UNCRC and UK Legislation

 On January 18th 2011 this landmark piece of legislation was passed by the National Assembly for Wales with cross-party unanimous support.

-The legislation will come in two stages: first, from May 1st 2012, applying to the making of new law or policy and review of existing policies and then from May 1st 2014 will apply to all of the Welsh Minister’s functions.
+From the 1st May 2014, this will apply to all of Welsh Minister’s functions.
 It will also bring in the duty to promote knowledge and understanding of the UNCRC.

 This ground breaking legislation is unique within the UK and goes a long way to incorporate the UNCRC within the limits of devolved powers in Wales.